Jesseyx/vue2-starter/readme.md

 The server side use laravel, dingo api and jwt-auth.

-The web side use vue, vuex, vue-router and vue-resource.
+The web side use vue 2, vuex 2, vue-router 2 and vue-resource.